aws-samples/amazon-comprehend-custom-entity-recognizer-api-example/README.md

 ## Getting Started

-In order to demostrate this functionality, I have used below architecture where Amazon API Gateway is calling the Lambda function in real time which in turn calls the Comprehend CUstom Entity recognition API in real time.
+In order to demostrate this functionality, I have used below architecture where Amazon API Gateway is calling the Lambda function in real time which in turn calls the Comprehend Custom Entity recognition API in real time.
 To build an API with Lambda integrations, you can use Lambda proxy integration or Lambda non-proxy integration with Amazon API Gateway.
 I have used 'Lambda proxy integration' here.

 ![architecture](./images/architecture.png)